 For Frosting

-- 8 ounce tub lite whipped topping
+- 8 ounces lite whipped topping

 - 1 teaspoon vanilla extract